sathomas/jsDataV.is/src/text/ch6/02-svg.md

 })
 ```

-The resulting map in figure NEXTFIGURENUMBER shows which counties are above average and which are below average for health outcomes in 2014.
+The resulting map, shown in figure NEXTFIGURENUMBER, illustrates which counties are above average and which are below average for health outcomes in 2014.

 <figure>
 <div id='map-svg-1'></div>